 Autistic Women Do, Indeed, Enjoy Sex

 If I asked you what comes to mind when you hear the word "autism," you would probably think of the autistic people on "Love on the Spectrum," a popular Netflix show where, true to the name, people on the autism spectrum find love.
-While the experiences of those individuals may be accurate for them, it is not accurate for every autistic individual.
-The autistic experience is largely underrepresented in the media, especially regarding autistic sexuality.
+While the experiences of those individuals may be accurate for them, it is not accurate for all autistic people.
+The autistic experience is largely underrepresented in the media, especially regarding autism and sex.

-My experience isn't uncommon.
+My experience with this type of relationship and sex as an autistic woman isn't uncommon.
 The Autism Society published a report indicating that people with disabilities experience abuse four to 10 times more often than people without disabilities.
 People with an intellectual impairment are at the highest risk of sexual violence.
 Additionally, in a 2006 survey of 1,500 people with autism, 35 percent had been the victim of a crime; of that group, 13 percent reported being the victim of sexual abuse, 8 percent of sexual assault and 7.5 percent of domestic violence.

 Jodi Carlton, M.Ed., an autism relationship and neurodiversity expert in Atlanta, offered advice for autistic women considering dates.